-The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates that 206,000 Central Africans are internally displaced.
-Additionally, approximately 49,000 refugees have fled to neighboring countries, with more than 40,000 currently in the Democratic Republic of Congo (DRC).
+Violence continues to persist, however.
+The UN Office for the Coordination of Humanitarian Affairs estimates that as of September 2016, more than 385, 000 Central Africans are internally displaced, and approximately 466,000 have fled to neighboring countries as refugees.

 Food Assistance Programs

 The Office of Food for Peace (FFP) partners with WFP to reach food-insecure people affected by conflict and displacement, including refugees (in Republic of Congo, Democratic Republic of Congo and Cameroon), internally displaced persons, returnees and host communities.
 FFP provides in-kind food assistance to WFP to assist these most vulnerable populations through general food distributions, supplementary feeding activities, emergency school feeding, and food for asset activities.
 FFP also supports WFP for the distribution of cash transfers to CAR refugees in the Democratic Republic of Congo where appropriate.